The Journey Continues

 Importantly, ADHD does not necessitate pharmaceutical intervention.
 10% of all school age children are diagnosed with ADHD and 40% of children already diagnosed with sensory processing disorder will also have ADHD.
 (Read more here)

 Like a snowflake

 The three main symptoms of ADHD are inattention, hyperactivity, and impulsivity.
-However, each child’s expression of these symptoms can vary greatly and this can be further complicated because ADHD often accompanies other diagnoses such as Sensory Processing Disorder, anxiety, dyslexia, and autism spectrum disorders.
+However, each child’s expression of these symptoms can vary greatly and this can be further complicated because ADHD often accompanies other diagnoses such as Sensory Processing Disorder, anxiety, dyslexia, having a trauma history, and autism spectrum disorders.
 Often, teasing apart a child’s cluster of symptoms and choosing appropriate treatments requires careful diagnostic attention.

 Filters, creativity, and impulsivity

 Navigating the world around us requires that we naturally filter and narrow our perceptual field.
 We are constantly challenged to discriminate what is important to pay attention to.
 Children with Sensory Processing Disorder (SPD) and/or ADHD often have difficulty with this filtering process.
 Like an artist, this child approaches the world as an open canvas with an endless palette of colors.
 These children have difficulty controlling their initial response to a situation and tend to act before they think about the consequences of their actions–classical impulsivity.
 When unscheduled or unrestricted this broad field of attention can be extraordinary.

 “When my son was 6 we participated in a summer reading program.
 At the end of the summer we went to the library and each child was asked to share their favorite book .
 One by one, the children responded to the librarian by giving succinct overarching summaries of their books.
 When it was my son’s turn he began to tell the entire story, detail by detail as if he were seeing each of the pictures in his mind.
 I smiled at the patient librarian and said, “How much time do you have?”